Dog-Friendly Yarra Valley, VIC: Visiting with a Dog

 Schnitzel taking in the view from Helen & Joey

 Yering Farm Wines: The cellar door at Yering Farm Wines is quintessentially Australian.
-With the farm originally a vineyard in the 19th century, the cellar door is a resurrected hay shed full of rustic charm.
-The wines on offer include multiple chardonnays and cabernet sauvignons.
+With the farm originally a vineyard in the 19th century, the cellar door is a resurrected hay shed full of rustic charm, open daily.
 Don’t also miss out on sampling their Farmyard Apple Syder, made from the farm’s own apples.

 Dog outside the Yering Farm Wines cellar door